VirgilSecurity/virgil-pythia/README.md

 Virgil Pythia Library lets developers perform the following operations:
 - Blind passwords into a pseudo-random string
-- Transforms blinded password
+- Transform a blinded password
-- De-blind (unmask) a transformed keys
+- De-blind (unmask) transformed keys
-- Prove and verify secret values that are used to transform password
+- Prove and verify secret values that are used to transform a password
-- Get and update a token that is for server and client interaction
+- Get and update a token that is used for server and client interaction

 ## Dependencies